anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #pavrt title='Representation of trigger to create PVR' artwork-align="left"}

-The pledge provisionally accepts the agent-provided-proximity-registrar-cert, it SHOULD verify it after a voucher is received.
+Note that at the time of receiving the PVR trigger, the pledge cannot verify the registrar LDevID certificate and has no proof-of-possession of the corresponding private key for the certificate.
+The pledge therefore accepts the registrar LDevID certificate provisionally until it receives the voucher as described in {{exchanges_uc2_3}}.

-The pledge will be unable to verify the agent-signed-data itself as it does not possess the LDevID(RegAgt) certificate and the domain trust has not been established at this point of the communication.
+The pledge will also be unable to verify the agent-signed-data itself as it does not possess the LDevID(RegAgt) certificate and the domain trust has not been established at this point of the communication.
 It SHOULD be done, after the voucher has been received.

 The agent-signed-data is a JSON-in-JWS object and contains the following information: